LLM Reference

 Where can I run DeepSeek R1 and Grok-3?

 DeepSeek R1 is available on DeepSeek Platform, OpenRouter, Together AI, Fireworks AI, and NVIDIA NIM.
-Grok-3 is available on OpenRouter, xAI Console, and Chutes AI.
+Grok-3 is available on OpenRouter, xAI Console, Chutes AI, and Microsoft Foundry.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.

 Continue comparing